How to Keep Your Passport Safe While Traveling: 10 Best Tips

 Quintin Willekens

 I have wandered alone through the hectic streets of Cairo, slept in hostels with over 100 travelers in a single tent and spent days in cities known for their pickpocketing.
-Not once have I lost my passport or had anything stolen from my person.
+Not once have I lost my passport.

 1. Do Not Hand Over Your Passport